haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 This motif has been repeated in more recent movies as well.
 I often daydream about the shenanigans I could get into with such a device.
 If you had such a device, I'm sure you would do what I would do: use the device to write deterministic tests of asynchronous code of course!

+Writing tests of asynchronous code can be very tricky.
+You often have to resort to calling `Thread.Sleep` or `Task.Delay` within an asynchronous callback so you can control the timing and assert what you need to assert.

+For the most part, these are ugly hacks.
+What you really want is a way to control execution timing with fine grained control.
+You need a device like Kirby's golden watch.

 Here's the good news.
 When you use Reactive Extensions (Rx), you have such a device at your disposal!
 Try not to get into too much trouble with it.

 In the past, I've written how Rx can [reduce the cognitive load of asynchronous code through a declarative model](http://haacked.com/archive/2013/11/20/declare-dont-tell.aspx/).
 Rather than attempt to orchestrate all the interactions that must happen asynchronously at the right time, you simply describe the operations that need to happen and Reactive Extensions orchestrates everything for you.